pyueh-osi/Edgecmd-Docs/V1.1/Administration/Delete configuration_1-1.md

 ## Delete configuration file

-Complete the following procedure to delete a configuration file.
+Complete the following steps to delete a configuration file.
 For example, you can delete the configuration file of the 'HealthEndpoints' facet within the 'System' component.

-1. Open command line.
+1. Access EdgeCmd utility through the command line.
 2. Type the `componentId` and `facetName`.
 3. Add the `delete` keyword and press Enter.